Niteshgupta-NITK/Niteshgupta-NITK/README.md

-- 🔭 I’m currently working on Web development(MERN)
+- 🔭 I’m currently learning Web development(MERN)
-- :computer: Most used line of code `git commit -m "Initial Commit"`
+- ⚡ Love to brainstorm and dicuss ideas
-- 🤔 I’m looking for internship opportunities
+- 🛠Love to build cool things on vscode
-- 📫 How to reach me: guptanitesh400@gmail.com.
+- 🤔 Open to collaborate on projects, ideas or internship opportunities.

 #### Top Technologies